ac3lab/ac3lab.github.io/_posts/2024-03-20-post_carioca_semifinal_2-en.md

 Flamengo did their job and finished another game without conceding a goal.
 The club managed to prevent the tricolor from creating danger in their area, which is demonstrated by the fact that only <b>4 of Fluminense's 14 shots</b> came from inside the area, and none of them went towards goalkeeper Agustín Rossi.
 Playing on the counter-attack and without possession of the ball, Flamengo managed a higher xG than their opponent (<b>1.38 x 0.98</b>), having 5 fewer shots.
 </p>
 <p align="justify">
-Fluminense this time played the way they prefer, having the most time on the ball (<b>63%</b>) and exchanging more than twice as many passes as their opponent (<b>543 x 242</b>).
+Fluminense this time played the way they prefer, having the most time with the ball (<b>63%</b>) and exchanging more than twice as many passes as their opponent (<b>543 x 242</b>).
 However, we saw this possession not converted into real chances, Flamengo's defensive scheme nullifying Fluminense's attack, which had <b>0 shots on goal</b> in the 1st and 2nd leg, even though the tricolor improved their attacking performance for the second leg.
 </p>
 <p align="justify">As a result, we can see that even though Fernando Diniz's team dictated the game, they were unable to beat Flamengo's defense, which still only conceded 1 goal in the entire competition.
-Flamengo go into the finals as favorites, but they will face Nova Iguaçu, the only team to have managed to score a goal against them, and they will be hungry to win this cup as the underdogs of the championship.
+Flamengo goes to the finals as favorites, but they will face Nova Iguaçu, the only team to have managed to score a goal against them, and they will be hungry to win this cup as the underdogs of the championship.
 </p>